davidschramm/coronavirus-toolkit/docs/tools/T8-Travel_Safety_v4.md

 #### Taxi

+- Wear a mask and encourage the driver to do the same
 - Minimize contact with surfaces inside and outside the car
   - If surfaces are touched, avoid touching your face until your hands are disinfected
 - Disinfect your hands when entering and leaving the taxi